TYPO3-Documentation/render-guides/Documentation/Developer/Contributing.rst

     # Using ddev
     ddev composer make githooks

-Those git hooks will also check your commit message for line length.
+Those Git hooks will also check your commit message for line length.